-Taipei, the coziest metropolitan in Asia.
+Taipei, the cosiest metropolis in Asia.
 With a population of roughly 7 million (metropolitan area), it’s hardly a small city, but walking around in the streets of Taipei there’s little of what I’ve come to expect from Asian capitals.
-Taipei 101 stands out like a lighthouse, not only because it’s 101 floor tall, but also because most other buildings are 10 story-buildings or lower.
+Taipei 101 stands out like a lighthouse, not only because it’s 101 floors tall, but also because most other buildings are 10 story-buildings or lower.
 It makes Taipei positively quaint.

 I visited Taipei a little over a week ago, and our 4-day adventure encompassed sightseeing hot spots, street food, hiking in the mountains north of the city, and plenty of water, bubble tea and ice cream to cool down in the humidity.
 In Taipei, bubble tea is a must.